youhgo/maximumPlasoTimelineParser/README.md

                         name of the case u working on -s SEPARATOR, --separator SEPARATOR
-                        separator that will be used on csv files --type csv or json    type of the output file format : csv or json.
+                        separator that will be used on csv files --type csv or json or all for both type of the output file format : csv or json or both.
 Default is csv -m name of the machine, --machine_name name of the machine name of the machine
   --config CONFIG_FILE  path to the json config file to be used
 ```